m3db/m3/docs/operational_guide/namespace_changes.md

 ### writesToCommitlog

 This controls whether M3DB will includes writes to this namespace in the commitlog.
-This value should always be set to `true` unless you have a very good reason to chang eit as setting it to `false` will cause potential data loss when restarting nodes.
+This value should always be set to `true` unless you have a very good reason to change it as setting it to `false` will cause potential data loss when restarting nodes.

 Can be modified without creating a new namespace: `yes`